What Is Boondocking?

 Respecting the environment is probably the most important thing you can do as a responsible citizen using public lands.
-As RVers, we use and enjoy public lands like National Parks and Seashores, BLM lands, National and State Forests and Wildlife Refuges more than many other people.
+As RVers, we use and enjoy public lands like National Parks and Seashores, BLM lands, National and State Forests, and Wildlife Refuges more than many other people.
 It is our responsibility to do our part to preserve them for future generations.
 The very first rule is:

 - Leave No Trace!
 Always leave your area cleaner than it was when you found it.
 Pick up litter, soda can tabs, and any plastic and dispose of it properly.
 Do not throw or burn trash in fireplaces.
 Do not throw cigarette butts on the ground anywhere!
-If you are a fisherman, never leave discarded fishing line on the stream banks or the beach as it is a danger to birds, fish and turtles.
+If you are a fisherman, never leave discarded fishing lines on the stream banks or the beach as it is a danger to birds, fish, and turtles.

 - Park in areas that have been used before.
 By not creating new paths or roads or campsites, you will be preserving the natural areas and the native vegetation.
 What looks like an area of dirt and barren stones could blossom into a patch of wildflowers in the spring.

 - Firewood.
-Different places have different rules on collection of firewood.
+Different places have different rules regarding the collection of firewood.
 Some allow it and others do not.
 If you are in an area that does not allow firewood collection, don't do it.
 Dead and rotting wood provides a wildlife habitat and is often a source of food for wildlife that may be protected.

 There are also rules about bringing wood into certain states because of the possibility of spreading diseases.
 If you do bring wood in, burn it before you leave.
 Obey any regulations.

 - Fire.
-Because of serious threat of forest fires or grass fires, many areas will have bans on open fires.
+Because of the serious threat of forest fires or grass fires, many areas will have bans on open fires.
 Do obey them!
 When you are allowed to have a campfire, be sure you put it out with water before leaving it unattended.
 Do not throw cigarettes out of windows or on the ground as they are the start of many fires.

-- Waste water.
-Dispose of waste water according to the rules of the area where you camp.
+- Wastewater.
+Dispose of wastewater according to the rules of the area where you camp.
 Never dump sewage on the ground.

 - Don't introduce invasive plants.
-Setting out bird feeders or scattering flower seeds around your long term campsite may seem like a cute idea, but it is a good way to introduce invasive plants that can cause damage or crowd out the native plants.
+Setting out bird feeders or scattering flower seeds around your long-term campsite may seem like a cute idea, but it is a good way to introduce invasive plants that can cause damage or crowd out the native plants.
 You might set out hummingbird feeders or a pan of water instead to attract birds without causing an environmental impact.

 - Don't attract pests.
 Another problem with setting out bird feeders is that dropped seed will attract mice and other pests.
 This in turn can attract the snakes that feed on them.
 It's far better to enjoy the birds in their native habitat than to have to worry about snakes around your campsite!